jellees/nns-blender-plugin/README.md

 You can preview your material by switching to lookdev mode or rendered mode.
 This feature aids you in crafting your material but it is not a 100% accurate rendering of what it will look like on the ds.
 Be sure to have a vertex color layer named "Col" when using vertex colored materials, otherwise your material will be black.

+## Exporting texture animation

+You can export texture animation by animating the SRT values in the material and then enabling .ita for export.

 ## Troubleshooting

 ### Material doesn't have transparency (or wrong transparency) in blender